 The Xaverian Brothers, educators since 1839, sponsor college preparatory high schools in Alabama, Connecticut, Kentucky, Maryland, Massachusetts, New York, and New Jersey, as well as Belgium, Bolivia, England, and Zaire.
 The Brothers first opened schools in the United States at Louisville, Kentucky over 100 years ago.

-In 2018 Our Lady of Good Counsel will celebrate it's 60th year.
+This year, Our Lady of Good Counsel will celebrate it's 60th year.